JJN123/NeuralNet/README.md

 Here the first two columns are input data, and the third column is the output of the neural net prior to hard-threshold.
 This means that ngative values correpsond to a prediction of a 1, and negative a 0.
 We see correct predictions made in the case of "Anding" the first two columns after 1000 epochs, but not only after 100.

 This project was undertaken mainly to start to learn C++.
-The strcutre of the code is largely borrowed from starter code provided in CSC321 at U of T, by Roger Grosse.
+The strcutre of the code is adapted from python starter code provided in CSC321 at U of T, by Roger Grosse.